AashitaK/AashitaK.github.io/_posts/2017-01-10-Testing-Hypothesis.md

 mathjax:
 ---

 The hypothesis that the university towns have their mean housing prices less effected by recessions is tested.
-First, the ratio of the mean price of houses in university towns the quarter before the recession starts to that of the recession bottom is calculated.
-This price ratio gives a measure of the change in housing prices due to recession.
-Then, a t-test is run using ```scipy.stats.ttest_ind``` to compare the price ratio for the university towns as compared with other towns.
+To get a measure of the change in housing prices due to recession, a ratio of mean price of houses is used - for the quarter before the recession starts to that of the recession bottom.
+The price ratio for the university towns is compared with that of other towns by running a t-test using ```scipy.stats.ttest_ind```.

-Thispippip is part of an assignment for the the online course [Introduction to Data Science in Python](https://www.coursera.org/learn/python-data-analysis).
+This analysis is part of an assignment for the the online course [Introduction to Data Science in Python](https://www.coursera.org/learn/python-data-analysis).
 The data files used here can be found at:
 * The housing data from the
 [Zillow research data site](http://www.zillow.com/research/data/) stored in the file ```City_Zhvi_AllHomes.csv```.
 * The list of
 [university towns in the United States](https://en.wikipedia.org/wiki/List_of_college_towns#College_towns_in_the_United_States) from wikipedia has been copy and pasted into the file ```university_towns.txt``` in the repository.
 * The [GDP over time](http://www.bea.gov/national/index.htm#gdp) of the United States from the Bureau of Economic Analysis, US Department of Commerce, stored in the file ```gdplev.xls```
-Below is the code
+Below is the code for Python 3:

 ```python
 import pandas as pd